fedora-infra/nuancier/doc/usage.rst

 This page shows you all elections registered with their information and for each if they are open for vote or not and if their results are public or not.
-It also gives you the possibility to (re-)generate the cache for this election.
+It offers the possibility to (re-)generate the cache for an election and get some statistics about it :
+- Number of participants
+- Number of votes,
+- Maximum number of vote per person
+- Average vote per person
+- Bar graph indicating how many people voted on how many candidates, for
+    example: 3 person voted to 4 candidates while 10 voted only on 2
+    candidates.

 .. _create_elections: